Skip to main content

 Screenshot of Muertos Multiplier Megaways Slot

-26. The multiplier is not to be mistaken with the bet level.
-This is a special symbol which sometimes comes in conjunction with wilds or is available in free-spin mode.
-As the symbol’s name indicates, it multiplies the player’s payout on a given spin by a predetermined amount.
-The most commonly spread multipliers are 2x, 3x, and 5x but there are online slots where players get to multiply their payouts up to 100x, or occasionally, to 1,000x.
+26. The multiplier is not to be mistaken for the bet level.
+This special symbol sometimes appears alongside wilds or during free-spin mode.
+As its name indicates, it multiplies the player’s payout on a given spin by a predetermined amount.
+The most common multipliers are 2x, 3x, and 5x; however, some online slots allow multipliers of up to 100x, or occasionally even 1,000x.

 27. Multi-Line Slots

-Most advanced video slots feature 5 reels and have multiple paylines, which means there are more ways for players to form winning combinations of matching symbols.
-In comparison, classic slots with 3 reels usually have between one and five paylines.
+Most advanced video slots feature five reels and multiple paylines, providing more ways for players to form winning combinations of matching symbols.
+In comparison, classic 3-reel slots usually have between one and five paylines.

 28. Near Miss

-This is what all slot fans dread to see appearing on the screen.
-The term refers to a situation where the last symbol, needed to complete a winning combination, appears just above or below the payline that would have lent a hefty payout.
-This is especially annoying whenever it happens on a combination which could have potentially triggered the slot’s jackpot.
+This is what all slot fans dread appearing on the screen.
+The term refers to a situation where the last symbol needed to complete a winning combination lands just above or below the payline that would have yielded a hefty payout.
+This is especially frustrating when it happens on a combination that could have triggered the slot’s jackpot.

 29. Nudge